Mixonn/TSP-Genetic-Solution-UHX/README.md

 # TSP Genetic Solution using UHX crossing

 My first genetic algorithm.
 I am using UHX crossing which is explained [here](https://arxiv.org/ftp/arxiv/papers/1504/1504.02590.pdf).
 This project contains very simple swing UI (which i will improve soon).
+Contains geneticApp and geneticTSP modules.
 ## Getting Started
-To run whe algorithm you must declare properties in the genetic.properties file.
+To run whe algorithm you must declare properties in the genetic.properties file (geneticApp module).
 * `` max_frame_size`` - maximum window size
 * ``population_size`` - number of paths of entire generation (the best results for value between 10-40).
 * ``generation_limit`` - when the generation counter reach the limit - it stops and shows the best result